Former MRT General Manager Al Vitangcol III is wanted by the ombudsman charged with graft and corruption.

 Meanwhile, Transportation Secretary Jun Abaya was absolved of any liability caused by the illegal contract.

-The Ombudsman in absolving the Transportation Secretary said that “it could not be said, therefor that, he was privy to any transaction or negotiation before said date”.
+The Ombudsman in absolving the Transportation Secretary said that “it could not be said, therefore that, he was privy to any transaction or negotiation before said date”.

 The anomalous contract happened one day before he was appointed as DOTC Secretary.